privateprep/coding-space-website/src/pages/experience-levels/beginner-code.md

     skip over the small syntactic details of text-based languages and cut directly to the difficult part of coding: formulating one’s ideas into a logical sequence of steps.
-Students can jump into this class with no prior programming knowledge and in just a few hours build an incredible understanding of core computer science concepts through building games and animations.
-As they progress through this course, they’ll continue to learn essential programming constructs and develop a computational thought process that will prepare them for more advanced material.
-When they’re ready, students will transition into text-based programming through WoofJS, our JavaScript learning platform."
+Students can jump into this class with no prior programming knowledge and in just a few hours build a foundational understanding of core computer science concepts through building games and animations.
+As they progress through this course, they’ll continue to learn essential programming constructs and develop a computational thought process that will prepare them for more advanced material."
 ---